Humany/humany-docs/widgets/styling-v4/readme.md

 *This documentation is intended for widgets in v4 implementations.*

 ## Commonly used classes
-All of our classes are prefixed with `'humany-'` to make it easier to scope our CSS.
+All of our classes are prefixed with `humany-` to make it easier to scope our CSS.

 Class | Description
 ------|------------